-Many experts believe that Cognitive Behavior Therapy tends to be a faster-acting and more cost-effective treatment for OCD over time than medication, and it doesn’t involve the risk of side effects.
-Moreover, studies have consistently shown that the positive effects of CBT are longer-lasting than those of medication: relapse rates are lower when CBT is discontinued compared with relapse rates when medication is terminated.
+Many experts believe that Cognitive Behavior Therapy (CBT) tends to be a faster-acting and more cost-effective treatment for OCD over time than medication, and it doesn’t involve the risk of side effects.
+In addition, studies have indicated that as many as 85% of people who complete CBT experience a significant reduction in symptoms; the success rate for medication is substantially lower.
+Moreover, research has consistently shown that individuals with OCD experience lower relapse rates when CBT is discontinued, as compared with relapse rates when medication is stopped.

 Antidepressants classified as serotonin reuptake inhibitors, which include serotonin-specific reuptake inhibitors, have been shown to be the most effective medications for most people with OCD.
 Because body chemistry differs so much across individuals, the type and dosage of medication prescribed will vary.
 Some people with OCD respond well to the first drug prescribed; others must try more than one (under close medical supervision) to find the medication that produces the best results.